cyberbotics/webots/projects/robots/pal_robotics/tiago++/protos/docs/tiago++.md

-Designed by PAL Robotics, TIAGopp is a two-wheeled human-like robot with two articulated arms finished by parallel grippers as end-effector.
+Designed by PAL Robotics, TIAGo ++ is a two-wheeled human-like robot with two articulated arms finished by parallel grippers as end-effector.
 The model includes two articulated arms with 7-DoF to perform coordinated dual-arm actions.
 As the TIAGo model, this bi-manual version is completely ROS based, fully customizable and expandable with extra sensors and devices like end-effector (parallel gripper or Hey5 hand).

-More information on the TIAGopp robot can be found on their [website](http://blog.pal-robotics.com/tiago-bi-manual-robot-research/) or in the [technical specifications datasheet](http://pal-robotics.com/wp-content/uploads/2019/07/Datasheet_TIAGo_Complete.pdf).
+More information on the TIAGo ++ robot can be found on their [website](http://blog.pal-robotics.com/tiago-bi-manual-robot-research/) or in the [technical specifications datasheet](http://pal-robotics.com/wp-content/uploads/2019/07/Datasheet_TIAGo_Complete.pdf).

 ### Movie Presentation

 ![youtube video](https://www.youtube.com/watch?v=2KYpuaREQm0)

-### Tiagopp PROTO
+### Tiago++ PROTO

 Derived from [Robot](https://cyberbotics.com/doc/reference/robot).
 ```
-Tiagopp {
+Tiago++ {
   SFVec3f     translation           0 0 0.095
   SFRotation  rotation              0 0 1 0
-  SFString    name                  "TIAGopp"
+  SFString    name                  "TIAGo ++"
-  SFString    controller            "tiagopp"
+  SFString    controller            "tiago++"
   MFString    controllerArgs        []
   SFString    customData            ""
   SFBool      supervisor            FALSE